tjsteele/RPi-Pushbutton-Tweeter/README.md

 # RPi-Pushbutton-Tweeter
-A pushbutton programmed to automatically tweet pre-programmed messages whenever pushed.
-Intended to replicate a "tweeting doorbell" with it's core components.
+A Raspberry Pi-driven pushbutton programmed to automatically tweet pre-programmed messages whenever pushed.
+Initially intended to replicate a "tweeting doorbell" with it's core components/functionality.